Hinkler Hall of Aviation

 The Australian Sugar Cane Railway aims to restore, maintain and operate locomotives which were used to haul sugar cane within the Bundaberg Region, providing a glimpse back in time to the machinery used by the pioneering families of the Bundaberg Region.

-Days and times of operation are subject to change, so keep up to date by visiting the Australian Sugar Cane Railway.
+Days and times of operation are subject to change.

 Tickets are available for purchase from the ticket window at the station platform within the gardens.
-Please note, we do not have EFTPOS facilities & accept cash only.
+Please note, they do not have EFTPOS facilities & accept cash only.